beejjorgensen/bgnet0/src/bgnet0_part_2000_lleth.md

 In the simplified Internet layered network model, the differentiation is not made, thus leading to the confusing terminology.

-More on this captivating tale later in this exploration.
+More on this captivating tale later in this chapter.

 ## MAC Addresses